01380 850309 Send A Message

 Membership of the Committees (along with roles and responsibilities and declared interests) is detailed in the following Governance Structure and Attendance PDF document:

-GOVERNANCE STRUCTURE AND ATTENDANCE AS AT MAY 2023
+GOVERNANCE STRUCTURE AND ATTENDANCE AS AT OCTOBER 2023

 The role of the governing body is a strategic one, its key functions are to: